 To get a sense of where the E8 fits in the lineup of Jura coffee machines, let’s take a quick tour of the dizzying price and technology peaks so characteristic of most things Swiss.

-Much like with car manufacturers’ model series (or as Jura calls them, “lines”), the letters at the beginning of the alphabet indicate entry-level to mid-range machines.
-By the time you hit Z, it’s all very rarefied.
+Much like with car manufacturers’ model series — or as Jura calls them, “lines” — the letters at the beginning of the alphabet indicate entry-level to mid-range machines.
+By the time you hit Z, it’s all very high-end.

-The A1 is Jura’s most basic machine — it can’t even froth milk — and costs $800.
-It’s roughly comparable to the Gaggia Brera, which throws in a milk system for $620.
-Gulp.
-Of course, there are plenty of reasons (besides the gorgeous design) to prefer the A1.
+The Jura A1 is Jura’s most basic machine — it can’t even froth milk — and costs $799.99.
+It’s roughly comparable to the Gaggia Brera, which throws in a milk system for $945.99.
+Of course, there are plenty of reasons — besides the gorgeous design — to prefer the A1.

-Despite a lot of similarities with the E8, including an easily navigable LCD display and a whole slew of specialty beverages, the Jura ENA 8 is designed to be ultra compact.
+Despite a lot of similarities with the Jura E8, including an easily navigable LCD display and a whole slew of specialty beverages, the Jura ENA 8 is designed to be ultra-compact.
 That’s why the water tank, for instance, is half the size.
 It also only has a single spout in contrast to the Jura E8’s two-cup dispensing capabilities.

 Tech wizardry takes another step up in the high-resolution touchscreen display and extra programmable options on the Jura S8.

-The $4,500 (ouch!)
-Jura Z8 is the Rolls-Royce of super-automatic espresso machines, and the manufacturer has gone all out on their more-is-more philosophy.
-The setting-stuffed Jura Z8 comes as standard with Smart Connect technology, so it can be operated via the Jura Operating Experience (J.O.E.) app.
+The $4,500.00 — ouch! — Jura Z8 is the Rolls-Royce of super automatic espresso machines, and the manufacturer has gone all out on their more-is-more philosophy.
+The setting-stuffed Jura Z8 comes standard with Smart Connect technology, so it can be operated via the Jura Operating Experience (J.O.E.) app.
 On the E8 and S8, this is an optional extra.
-If you think this is your speed, or you just want to rubberneck, read my review.
+If you think this is your speed, or you just want to rubberneck, read my Jura Z8 review.

-Colors and Differences Between the 2015 and 2019 Versions of the Jura E8
+Colors and Differences Between the Versions of the Jura E8

 One immediately visible difference is the newer, more pimped-out milk system or Professional Fine Foam technology.
 Instead of a dial on the auto-frother, the 2019 edition has a selector switch that not only allows you to adjust the microfoam’s texture but can also easily be toggled for hot milk.